 Blue Ridge Reservoir was on my Arizona bucket list for a couple of years before I made my first trip there.
 It can be a challenge planning a first trip to a place in the wilderness for the first time.

 I had so many questions before I went.
-It’s likely you do also if you’re thinking about heading there.
+It’s likely you do also.
 In this post I’ll do my best to answer some of the most common questions that come up about Blue Ridge Reservoir.

 Questions about Blue Ridge Reservoir I’ll answer in this post: